SumitsHub/learn-advanced-js-concepts/Notes.md

 ## Arrow Functions

 - x:->x2 (mathemetical)
+- Arrow functions don't have this keyword in their execution context, so they refer to it's outer execution context

+- From Docs ->
 - An arrow function expression is a compact alternative to a traditional function expression, with some semantic differences and deliberate limitations in usage:

 - 1. Arrow functions don't have their own bindings to this, arguments, or super, and should not be used as methods.